 Often one of the most eye-opening early experiments a company can make about asset visibility is simply asking each group of relevant stakeholders how many assets they have.
 Quite often organizations find that they'll get a different answer from each group, be it IT, security, or operations - a red flag that nobody has a clear picture of what's on the network.
-Think about it: when executives hear about new OT threats in the wild that could impact anything from gas crackers to safety instrumented systems, how can they even get their arms around the relevance of these emerging OT risks to their business if they don't have an inventory of assets identified and classified?
-Continuous OT asset visibility capabilities make it possible to discover: - connectivity and communications channels operators didn't know existed, - active threats operating quietly in the environment, - insecure configurations, - latent vulnerabilities, - rogue assets and more.

-Let's explore why and how this should be done:
+Let's explore why and how this should be done